Overview

 Some of those services help TandemGrowth manage or administer its clients’ accounts; while

-available on an unsolicited basis (TandemGrowth does not have to request them) and at no
+on an unsolicited basis (TandemGrowth does not have to request them) and at no charge to

 Fidelity’s institutional brokerage services include access to a broad range of investment